cr/hx870/README.md

-# HX870 phun with pyhx870
+# hxtool

-Here's my collection of experimental Python code and reverse engineering notes for hacking the Standard Horizon HX870 maritime radios.
+Here's my collection of experimental Python code and reverse engineering notes for hacking the Standard Horizon HX-style maritime radios by Yaesu.
+Currently supported are the *HX870* and *HX890* model series.
+The code also works on FT750-style aviation radios, which share the same hardware platform, to some degree as well, but that functionality is not exposed on the command line frontend, yet.

+## Installation

-The code is hardly documented and fully user-unfriendly and I am feeling slightly awful about it.
+The code is hardly documented and largely user-unfriendly and I am feeling slightly awful about it.
+However, you may install the command line tool into your (preferably virtual) *Python 3.6+* environment via `pip install git+https://github.com/cr/hx870`.
+Then see `hxtool --help` for usage information.

+`hxtool` works on *Linux*, *Mac OS*, and *Windows 10* (and probably older ones, too) and it has been extensively tested with the HX870 radio without any ill effects when used appropriately.

+The HX890 portion has only been tested sporadically, and be mindful if this disclaimer:

+## Disclaimer

+> **It is very easy to completely screw up your radio with low-level tooling like this,**
+> **so BE EXTREMELY CAREFUL and get help from your geek friend if you're out of your depth.**
+> **The software probably contains mistakes that can permanently damage your radio.**
+> **Although it has been used a lot on my personal radio, I cannot guarantee**
+> **that it works on yours.
+Use it AT YOUR OWN RISK!**

 ## Config DAT file dump format